0x43eba/0x43eba/README.md

 - Obdisian-Iris: My partner needed a way to copy her incomplete to-do tasks between note pages in Obsidian Markdown.
 All other options were broken, so I created this, and got a few users along the way!
 - Artomatic: An elixer script to automatically set your desktop wallpaper from ArtPip's API endpoint.
 - Web Crawler Framework: A framework for web crawling which abstracts away all the repetitive parts of crawling the web.
 You plug in your script, run the program and get your data!

+Most of my pinned projects are in TypeScript, which is my favorite prototyping language.
+Some of my other repos are in other languages, including Clojure, C# (I work in this professionally), python and Javascript.
+I can work in most object oriented, strictly typed languages like C# and Java.
+I'm also comfortable with functional programming, including the more whacky stuff like monadic functions.